 With so many safeguards and quality assurance standards in place, it’s no surprise that it is among the most expensive in the world.
 Its production also contributes significantly to its costs.

 Farmers in Kona select only the best red coffee cherries from the same trees over a period of months.
-They also sort them by grade or size, as well as dry-processed beans.
+They also sort them by grade or size and dry-processed beans.
 Farmers and retailers can sell the beans roasted and hand-packaged.

-Farmers and laborers are paid more for their work than coffee workers in Ethiopia or Guatemala, two of the world’s leading coffee-producing countries.
+Farmers and laborers are paid more than coffee workers in Ethiopia or Guatemala, two of the world’s leading coffee-producing countries.